JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/c_1.41_m_1_f0_200_spectrum.png", "Plot of the amplitude spectrum of an FM sound generated with carrier to modulator frequency ratio equal to square root of two to one" %}
 _Figure {% increment figureId20250301  %}.
 Amplitude spectrum of an FM sound with $c:m=\sqrt{2}:1$._

 As you could hear, as long as $N_1$ and $N_2$ are integer, the sound and the spectra are harmonic.
-However, as soon as $R_f$ became real but not rational ($\sqrt{2}$), then the sound became metallic and inharmonic like a detuned sawtooth.
+However, as soon as $R_f$ becomes real but not rational (in our case $R_f$ became $\sqrt{2}$), then the sound becomes metallic and inharmonic like a detuned sawtooth.

-Even in an extreme case of $R_f = 100:99$, where we get the “beating” effect because of the inharmonic partials close to the harmonic ones, we still hear a harmonic sound.

-An example sound for $R_f = 100:99$:
+Let's listen to an extreme example of $R_f = 100:99$:

 {% render 'embed-audio.html', src: "/assets/wav/posts/synthesis/2025-03-01-fm-synthesis/c_1_m_0.99_f0_200_I_3.141592653589793.flac" %}

+Even here, we still hear a harmonic sound.
+And that's despite the “beating” effect caused by inharmonic partials close to harmonic ones,

-Furthermore, the literature says that if we want to obtain a clearly audible pitch, $N_1$ and $N_2$ after dividing out common factors should be relatively small [Pluta2019].
-You could hear an opposite effect in the $R_f=10:9$ example, where the ringing started to be strong enough to overshadow the pitch (but not completely).
+Apart from the rational ratio requirement, the literature says that **if we want to obtain a clearly audible pitch, $N_1$ and $N_2$ after dividing out common factors should be relatively small** [Pluta2019].

+What if they aren't small?

+Let's listen to an example with $R_f=10:9$.

+{% render 'embed-audio.html', src: "/assets/wav/posts/synthesis/2025-03-01-fm-synthesis/c_10_m_9_f0_200.flac" %}

+{% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/c_10_m_9_f0_200_spectrum.png", "Plot of the amplitude spectrum of an FM sound generated with carrier to modulator frequency ratio equal to ten to nine" %}
+_Figure {% increment figureId20250301  %}.
+Amplitude spectrum of an FM sound with $c:m=10:9$._

-Although the ratio is rational, the reflected partials (partials with negative frequencies that are being mirrored back onto the positive frequency axis) create a sensation of inhamonicity.
+Here, we can hear what happens when the small ratio requirement is neglected: although the ratio is rational, we have a sense of inhamonicity.
+The inhamonicity is caused by reflected partials: partials with negative frequencies that are being mirrored back onto the positive frequency axis.
 Thus, the sound is not as clearly harmonic as in the previous examples with rational $R_f$.

 Key takeaway: if you want your FM sound to be harmonic, keep the carrier frequency to modulator frequency ratio rational and relatively small in numerator and denominator.